 The main difference between these two similar forms of activity is usually the emphasis placed on goal setting.
 In mentoring, although there are social elements to the relationship, the main focus is on the achievement of particular goals within a clear timeframe.
 In befriending, the main role of the volunteer is to offer informal social support where none exists and the achievement of goals is not as central to the relationship and may be defined only in broad or limited terms.

-Projects exist in a range of settings including schools, colleges and universities in support of young people who are at risk of exclusion from society, as part of voluntary and community schemes helping people to play a full part in their communities e.g., refugees, disabled people, older people, single parents.
-Mentoring can also be found in offender-related settings such as prisons and young offender institutions supporting people to change their lives around and befriending plays a key part in the health and social care field supporting people with mental health problems and others who are socially isolated.
+Projects exist in a range of settings including schools, colleges and universities in support of young people who are at risk of exclusion from society; as part of voluntary and community schemes helping people to play a full part in their communities e.g., refugees, disabled people, older people, single parents.
+Mentoring can also be found in offender-related settings such as prisons and ‘through the gate’ community mentoring schemes supporting people to change their lives and build a crime free life.
+Befriending plays a key part in the health and social care field supporting people with mental health problems and others who are socially isolated.
 You will also find mentoring in business and workplace settings where it is used to support professional and personal development.
-Read some of our case studies to give you more of an insight.
+Read some of our Case studies and view Our projects to give you more of an insight.